 In this article, we'll cover a variety of human foods and supplements that promote a shiny and healthy coat in dogs, as well as specific vitamins, minerals, and nutrients responsible for this.

 These nutrient-dense nuts contain all that make up the entire vitamin E family, specifically tocopherols and tocotrienols, which are huge helpers in promoting healthy skin and hair.

 In addition to vitamin E, almonds contain copper, manganese, bioflavonoids, B vitamins, magnesium, and zinc.

 They even have a bit of Omega-3 fatty acids, which are known for promoting a shiny and healthy coat in dogs.

-Note that you can only feed a very small amount of almonds to your dog, and only as an occasional treat.
+Note that you can only feed your dog a small amount of almonds, and only as an occasional treat.